 CHECK OUT DAY

-Since we were only staying two nights, we tried to do as much as possible.
+Since we were only camping in Joshua Tree for two nights, we tried to do as much as possible.
 However, because it was soooo freezing when we woke up on check out day, we decided to just go home.
-Pro tip: Make sure you’re prepared for the cold in the winter if that’s when you’re camping!
+Pro tip: Make sure you’re prepared for the cold in the winter if that’s when you’re camping in Joshua Tree!
 We thought we were prepared.
 But apparently not.
 Haha.
 The wind-chill factor made 40 degrees in the morning feel like 30!

 There would still be plenty of time to drive to some short hikes or see some interesting things on check out day.
 You could definitely spend some time in the Visitor’s Center checking things out.
 We collect magnets from all the crazy places we go, so we had to buy a magnet!
 Also, if you get a park map, it will show you how strenuous and long the hikes are so you can adequately plan this last day!
 However, we were cold and my knee was not doing so hot, so we ate breakfast, packed up and drove home.
 (We also wanted to beat the Vegas traffic that would be coming back!)